 Down is still the number one insulating material in the outdoor industry, offering the lightest warmth to weight ratio and unrivaled packability.
 Therefore, a down jacket will provide exceptional warmth but won't weigh you or your pack down.
 Choosing a down jacket depends on how warm you need it to be and what features you need it to have.

-Our lightest down jackets weigh less than 250 grams and will be as warm as a microfleece that is at least twice the weight.
-Heavier down jackets around 350-500 grams are equivalent to heavyweight fleeces in terms of warmth and are ideal mid layers.
+Our lightest down jackets weigh less than 150 grams and will be as warm as a microfleece that is three times the weight.
+Heavier down jackets around 350-500 grams are equivalent to very heavyweight fleeces in terms of warmth and are ideal mid layers.
 Beyond this weight there are jackets weighing 500 grams + which are outer garments for very cold conditions.
 Therefore, when comparing the warmth of jackets, there are some factors to consider.

 Generally the more down in a jacket (fill weight), the warmer it is going to be but this assumes the down is the same quality.
 However, down quality can vary significantly and is measured by its fill power.
 A higher fill power down will keep you warmer than a lower fill power.
 To make matters worse there are two widely recognised methods of measuring Fill Power - the 'US' Method and the 'EU' Method.
 Both methods work on the same methodology but the 'US' Method gives a slightly higher figure than the 'EU' Method for the same quality down - so an 800+ Fill Power (EU Method) is approximately equivalent to an 850+ Fill Power (US Method).

 Wherever we quote a Fill Power for a specific garment (or sleeping bag) we specify that the measurement is either 'EU' or 'US' method - so that you can be sure of the facts.
 Because the difference is small, and for simplicity, when writing in general - such as for this article - we won't make the distinction.
 So, as a general rule then: